-Map 2 shows the 98th percentile of the 3-year average of daily PM{2.5} concentrations from 2018 to 2020.
+Map 2 shows the 98th percentile of the 3-year average of daily PM{2.5} concentrations from 2021 to 2023 (with wildfire smoke included).
 This map incorporates data collected from federal reference, federal equivalent, and nephelometer estimation methods.
+The map also does not show sites with less than three years or incomplete data.

-Map 2: The 98th Percentile 3-Year Average Daily PM{2.5} Concentrations for 2020
+Map 2: The 98th Percentile 3-Year Average Daily PM{2.5} Concentrations for 2023

 Figures 2 through 9 show daily 98th percentile 3-year averages at each monitoring station in King, Kitsap, Pierce, and Snohomish Counties compared to the current daily federal standard.
 Points on the graphs represent averages for three consecutive years.
-For example, the value for 2020 is the average of the 98th percentile daily concentration for 2018, 2019, and 2020.
+For example, the value for 2023 is the average of the 98th percentile daily concentration for 2021, 2022, and 2023.
 These figures incorporate data collected from federal reference, federal equivalent, and nephelometer estimation methods.
 Due to Covid-19, federal reference monitoring could not be conducted from mid-March to July 2020, hence for these months only federal equivalent and nephelometer monitoring data has been used.

-For each county, we include two figures: the first shows the entire dataset, and the second shows levels with wildfire smoke-impacted days removed in 2017, 2018 and 2020.
+For each county, we include two figures: the first shows the entire dataset, and the second shows levels with wildfire smoke-impacted days removed in 2017, 2018, 2020, 2021, 2022, and 2023.
 The EPA allows data from days that were influenced by exceptional events that are beyond the ability of air agencies to control, such as wildfires or dust storms, to be excluded from regulatory calculations.
-There were nine wildfire-impacted days in September 2020.
-With wildfire smoke-impacted days excluded from 2018 and 2020, all monitors in our four counties fall below the federal standard of 35 $\mu\text{g}/\text{m}^3$.
-Without excluding wildfire smoke-impacted days, monitors in King, Pierce and Snohomish Counties equaled or exceeded the standard in 2020.
+There were 5 wildfire-impacted days in August 2023.

 Figures 4 and 5 do not show any 2012-2014 data for Kitsap County because the Bremerton monitoring site moved to a new location and design values could not be computed until three complete years of data were collected at the new site.
-Statistical summaries for 98th percentile daily concentrations for 2020 data are provided on pages A-10 through A-12 of the Appendix.
+Statistical summaries for 98th percentile daily concentrations for 2023 data are provided on pages A-11 through A-13 of the Appendix.